 Colorectal cancer risk is on the rise in young adults, with about 20,000 people younger than 50 diagnosed in 2023.
 Novant Health clinics perform routine colonoscopies for people beginning at age 45 to help prevent those diagnoses and improve recurrence rates.

-Four Novant Health cancer centers are accredited by the American College of Surgeons for outstanding colorectal care: Novant Health Presbyterian Medical Center in Charlotte, Novant Health Matthews Medical Center, Novant Health Forsyth Medical Center and Novant Health Huntersville Medical Center.
+Five Novant Health cancer centers are accredited by the American College of Surgeons for outstanding colorectal care and have also earned accreditation from the National Accreditation Program for Rectal Cancer (NAPR): Novant Health Presbyterian Medical Center, Novant Health Matthews Medical Center, Novant Health Forsyth Medical Center, Novant Health Clemmons Medical Center and Novant Health Huntersville Medical Center.

 All physicians are board-certified colon and rectal surgeons who use up-to-date techniques and guidelines to optimize patient care and improve recovery.